Asp3r/literalura/README.md

 ## Project Description

-This Java application (with Spring Boot implementation) was created as one of the final projects of the "Spring Boot and Databases" module of the "Back-End Programming with Java" course from Alura ONE (a course provided as a product of the alliance between Alura and Oracle ONE).
+This Java application (with Spring implementation) was created as one of the final projects of the "Java, Spring and Databases" module of the "Back-End Programming with Java" course from Alura ONE (a course provided as a product of the alliance between Alura and Oracle ONE).
 The function of this small console program is to search for data of a specific book on the web, using the Gutendex API (https://gutendex.com/), and save data of said book, as well as its author, in a database (Said database is not provided in this repository for security reasons), thus allowing access to this data in a practical and fast way in the future.

 ### Features